dudi938/UsersPortal/README.md

 # UsersPortal
 ## Overview

-Users Portal is a simple nodejs app, That allow to Create\Show users that stored on a SQL DB.
+Users Portal is a simple nodejs app That allows to Create\Show users that stored on a SQL DB.
 User object consist from these properies:
 1. Full name
 2. Birthday